jcmincke/jazzml/docs/guide.rst

   parse_yaml('True', Bool) == True
   parse_yaml('Hello World', Str) == 'Hello World'

-In addition, the built-in decoder `Real` decodes a value that is either a integer or a float.
+In addition, the built-in Decoder `Real` decodes a value that is either a integer or a float.

 .. code:: python